Skip to content

 - The `sum` function should be used on numeric columns.

-- Result column type will be the same as the input column type.
+- The result column type will be the same as the input column type.

 """